 Children with SEND are supported in guided reading sessions so they can achieve equal access to the range of exciting and engaging texts on offer.
-This is achieved by: pre-teaching in preparation for oral reading, scaffolding by modifying how the texts are presented, reading buddies; using assistive technology and being inquisitive about the children's own interests.
-Explicit teaching is always used to teach and model text comprehension strategies.
+This is achieved by: pre-teaching in preparation for oral reading, scaffolding by modifying how the texts are presented, paired reading and using assistive technology.